We all know we could simply buy an ETF or mutual fund and get the market-average return of about 8% per year.

 If you’re looking to perform fundamental analysis, generate new stock ideas, screen companies based on the criteria you find most important, or get stock picks from top analysts, WallStreetZen is the best stock program for you.

-There’s a lot to like about this stock and I may buy a few shares (if you don’t already have a brokerage account, check out our list of the best stock trading apps), but I’m going to wait to really load up until its Valuation score improves and it reaches profitability (which should be in the next couple of years).
+There’s a lot to like about this stock — I may buy a few shares myself!
+(If you don’t already have a brokerage account, check out our list of the best stock trading apps).
+But before I do, I’ll be sure to double check the Zen Ratings page again to see if anything changes.

 Top Analysts